“What in God’s name was that?!” thundered Reverend Waite from the front of the church.

 Billy looked into his mommy’s eyes with a tear-streaked but reassured face, providing his answer non-verbally.
 He can’t even talk, for Christ’s sake, Tom thought.
 He knows three damn words!

-Tom noticed his hands were trembling, and felt a wave of nausea sweep through his stomach.
+Tom noticed his hands were trembling, and felt a wave of nausea sweep through his gut.

 Reverend Fogherty had crept up, and before anyone realized his presence, spoke.